-At the Assisted Ventilation Clinic, jointly staffed by Pulmonary & Critical Care Medicine and Physical Medicine & Rehabilitation at the University of Michigan, we provide comprehensive, coordinated care for people utilizing portable ventilators.
-From patient assessments to ventilator maintenance, our team approach ensures all patients’ issues are addressed, often in a single visit.
+At the Assisted Ventilation Clinic, jointly staffed by Pulmonary & Critical Care Medicine and Physical Medicine & Rehabilitation at the University of Michigan, we provide comprehensive, coordinated care for people using home ventilators.
+From patient assessments to ventilator maintenance, our team approach ensures that all patients’ issues are addressed in a coordinated visit.

 Ventilator Support for a Variety of Conditions

-- Spinal cord injury
+- Spinal cord injuries

-- Severe cerebral palsy
+- Spastic cerebral palsy